SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

   "saveAsNewTemplate": true,
-  "includePreviousData": true, // can be blank, default is true "templateName": "NewTemplate.tpl", // template name in case of save also as new template "shipment": ${EmbeddedShipmentObject} //this shipment object to save }
+  "includePreviousData": true, // can be blank, default is true "templateName": "NewTemplate.tpl", // template name in case of save also as new template "interimLocations": [], //array of interim locations.
+If not presented then list of interim locations will
+                          //not updated for given shipment.
+  "shipment": ${EmbeddedShipmentObject} //this shipment object to save }
 ```